Application Guideline 公募情報

 g) The artist should be independent and capable of working and living on their own.

-h) The artist is responsible for all setup and breakdown of exhibitions and events.
+h) The artist will work with the ACAC in the setup and breakdown of exhibits and events.

 i) The artist should be able to lead a community life with other artists on the program.